 Should a critical safety issue be identified during the course of the investigation, the ATSB will immediately notify relevant parties so appropriate safety action can be taken.

-|Date:||13 May 2021||Investigation status:||Active|
+|Date:||13 May 2021||Investigation status:||Completed|

 |Time:||1854 CST||Investigation level:||Short - click for an explanation of investigation levels|

-|Report status:||Pending||Highest injury level:||None|
+|Report status:||Final||Highest injury level:||None|

 |Aircraft manufacturer||Beech Aircraft Corp|